The American West—beautiful and legendary—for two weeks of exploration, friendship and fun.

-On Rocky Mountain Explorer, you will go on five day hikes and spend a total of three days backpacking.
+On Rocky Mountain Explorer, you will day hike and backpack.
 You will hike on well-established trails at elevations higher than 7,000 feet.
 You will experience a dry climate and a variety of landscapes, including rock fields, forests and wide-open alpine environments.
 The terrain ranges from rolling hills to steep passes, so the hiking will be challenging at times.

 Backpacking is a strenuous physical activity and requires proper training.
 While backpacking, our groups are fully self-supported—you will carry all of your belongings (clothes, sleeping bag and pad), some group gear, food and water.
 Your leaders will distribute group gear and food among all members of the group.
 Pack weights will vary trip by trip, depending on the location, weather, student and the distance covered.
 Typically when backpacking, pack weights average about 30% of a hiker’s weight.